RustyDAW/rusty-daw-plugin-ports/README.md

 Ports of open source audio plugins to Rust & baseplug for use with the RustyDAW project.

+Please take a look at the [`DSP Design Document`] for more details.

 ## Repo structure

 This repo is a cargo workspace, comprised of various different crates that make